stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ## Folders and files

 - **Assets**
-  - In Godot you can store assets everywhere.
+  - In Godot, you can store assets anywhere.
-  - In Stride Assets are in the Assets Folder
+  - In Stride, assets are stored in the `Assets` folder.
-- Stride and Godot use the Standard C# Solution Structure.
-Key difference here is that Stride uses the multi Project architecture which leads to the following Projects
+- Stride and Godot use the standard C# solution structure.
+A key difference is that Stride uses a multi-project architecture with the following projects:
   - `MyPackage.Game` contains your source code.
   - `MyPackage.Platform` contains additional code for the platforms your project supports.
-Game Studio creates folders for each platform (eg `MyPackage.Windows`, `MyPackage.Linux`, etc).
-These folders are usually small, and only contain the entry point of the program.
+Game Studio creates folders for each platform (for example, `MyPackage.Windows`, `MyPackage.Linux`, etc.).
+These folders are usually small and only contain the program entry point.
-  - And any other Subprojects.
-Stride will scan the Subprojects too like the main Project to get DataContract classes and features into the Editor/Game ( it doesn't matter if its in a subproject or not
+  - Any additional subprojects.
+Stride scans subprojects the same way it scans the main project to find `DataContract` classes and features for the editor and game.
 - **Bin** contains the compiled binaries and data.
 Stride creates the folder when you build the project, with a subdirectory for each platform.
 - **obj** contains cached files.
 Game Studio creates this folder when you build your project.
 To force a complete asset and code rebuild, delete this folder and build the project again.
-- **Resources** is a suggested location for files such as images and audio files used by your assets, do not confuse them with Godot resources, these don't exist in Stride.
-Stride has in the Scene Folders (these can be used in any way) where you can put classes that would be normally Godot Resources
+- **Resources** is a suggested location for files such as images and audio used by your assets.
+Do not confuse this with Godot resources, which do not exist in Stride.
+In Stride, you can use scene folders in any way you want, including storing classes you would normally treat as Godot resources.

 ### Open the project directory from Game Studio